Cappuccino Incident During Bunkering

-The ship’s bunker manifold valve should be checked shut before gauging of the vessel’s tanks.
+The ship’s bunker manifold valve should be checked shut before gauging the vessel’s tanks.

 Identifying Cappuccino Bunkers

-Slow delivery rates then what has been agreed
+- Slow delivery rates than what has been agreed

 Note that hose jerking or evidence of sporadic bubbles superficial in nature after line blowing or stripping of tanks is fairly common and should not be construed as evidence of mal-practices.